 TUCSON WATER FESTIVAL

-The Global Community Communications Schools for Teens and Children is a participant in the Tucson Water Festival.
+The Global Schools for Starseed and Urantian Children and Teens is a participant in the Tucson Water Festival.
 We share our educational displays on water with Friends of the Santa Cruz River and our Children’s Choir has performed water songs at this unique event focused on water issues.

 The mission ruins sites of San Jose de Tumacacori, Los Santos Angeles de Guevavi, and San Cayetano de Calabazas are administered by Tumacacori National Historical Park.
 GCCA & UASPR are right across the river from Tumacacori National Historical Park, and we have enjoyed many events with our neighbors at The Mission, including participating in the annual Fiesta and co-hosting Celebrate The River in 2009.
 Additionally our Spirit Steps Tours company accompanies guides and visitors to all tours of the Guevavi & San Cayetano mission sites.